 Use free tools.
 I am amazed by how few PR people use the Google Keyword Tool.
-Plug in a few keywords, and Google will give you related keywords, including competition level and number of monthly searches.
+Plugin a few keywords and Google will give you related keywords, including competition level and a number of monthly searches.
 This tool can help you find popular search topics that might not be on your radar, and it also helps ensure that the words and phrases that you use reflect the way your community thinks.
 Google Insights allows you to plug in up to five keywords and compare their popularity, including trends over time.
-Insights also allows you to break down statistics by category and geography (down to the metro area), and shows rising or “breakout” related searches.
+Insights also allow you to break down statistics by category and geography (down to the metro area), and shows rising or “breakout” related searches.

 Think like an editor.
 Be your own filter for what content is relevant and interesting.
 I heard a CEO say, “Today, every company is a media company.”
 You need to think and act like a media company in order to succeed.
 Create an editorial content calendar, including a sharing strategy.
 Keep in mind that different outlets have their own social norms.
 Quantity is low on the list of priorities.

 You will be hearing more about content strategy.
 Everything from your CEO’s presentation at the annual meeting of shareholders to a simple comment on Facebook can help or hinder your efforts.
 There isn’t anything new there.
 But what is new is that the perceived importance of communications has been turned upside down.